Russia 1985–1999: TraumaZone: Premise

 Using stock footage shot by the BBC, the series chronicles the collapse of the Soviet Union, the rise of capitalist Russia and its oligarchs, and the effects of this on Russian people of all levels of society, leading to the rise to power of Vladimir Putin.

 Episodes

-Critical reception
+Reception

 The Guardian gave the series five stars, calling it "ingenious, essential viewing".
 Writing for the Financial Times, Dan Einav said "Russia 1985–1999 TraumaZone is unmistakably an Adam Curtis documentary.
 And an exceptional one at that."

+The series won the award in the best specialist factual category at the 2023 British Academy Television Awards.